 In my early thirties, I visited a homeopathic doctor who prescribed me flaxseed.
 Morning, afternoon, and evening I had to drink a brewage of flaxseed and probably other nutrients as well, but I only remember the flaxseed.
 After 5 days I disposed of what was left and vowed never to have flaxseed again.

 What a pity, isn’t it?
 Because, like the other seeds, flaxseeds have so many health benefits.
 The cookies with seeds I mentioned earlier have flaxseeds, so I am gradually getting used to them again.

 For vegans and vegetarians, flaxseed is extremely good because of the protein it contains.

 Cardamom, seeds within a seed

-There are many health benefits attributed to Cardamom: detoxification, ease digestive problems, prevent and cure cold and flu, beneficial against asthma, getting rid of the hiccups, lowering blood pressure, fight against pathogens, infections of the oral cavity and breath freshener.
+There are many health benefits attributed to Cardamom: detoxification, easing digestive problems, preventing and curing a cold and flu, beneficial against asthma, getting rid of the hiccups, lowering blood pressure, fighting against pathogens, infections of the oral cavity, and breath freshener.

 Taste is very personal